igorski/fogpad/README.md

 The result being that `{VST3_SDK_ROOT}/build/lib/Release/` will contain the Steinberg VST libraries required to build the plugin.

-In case you intend to build VST2 versions as well keep in mind that as of SDK 3.6.11, Steinberg no longer packages the required `/pluginterfaces/vst2.x`-folder inside the vst3sdk folder.
+In case you intend to build VST2 versions as well, keep in mind that as of SDK 3.6.11, Steinberg no longer packages the required `/pluginterfaces/vst2.x`-folder inside the vst3sdk folder.
 If you wish to build a VST2 plugin, copying the folder from an older SDK version _could_ work (verified 3.6.9. `vst2.x` folders to work with SDK 3.7.11), though be aware that you _need a license to target VST2_.
 You can view [Steinbergs rationale on this decision here](https://helpcenter.steinberg.de/hc/en-us/articles/4409561018258-VST-2-Discontinued).

 To prepare for building VST2 versions of the plugin, run the following from the root of the Steinberg SDK folder (run the _.bat_ version instead of the _.sh_ version on Windows) prior to building the library: